ocean-of-serenity/gravsim/README.md

 Gravity Simulation using Go and OpenGL 4.5 with GLOW and GLFW.

-Animation Hotkeys:
-- R - start/stop animation

-Camera moves around the center
+The Camera moves around the center

 Camera Hotkeys:
 - W - move camera upwards